Tater Tot Cowboy Casserole made with beef, taco seasoning, beans, tomatoes, cheese, and tots for a comforting, crowd-pleasing dinner.

 Storage Options:

 This Tater Tot Cowboy Casserole keeps beautifully for four days, which is a miracle considering how fast it disappears in my house.
-Just… please avoid the microwave unless soggy tots are your thing.
-Reheat it in the oven or toaster oven at 350°F until the tots crisp back up.
-Totally worth the extra time.
+For safe leftover storage guidelines, store it in the fridge in a covered container and reheat in the oven or toaster oven at 350°F until the tots crisp back up.

 Variations and Substitutions: